bcgpartners/imdb/README.md

-# Top Movie Ratings from IMDB
+# Top 20 Movies By Ratings
 Files are downloaded and processed from IMDB site https://datasets.imdbws.com/ Scores are calculated using *(numVotes/averageNumberOfVotes) * averageRating*